-- (i) Risk Management Committee - The Company shall establish the Risk Management Committee as an advisory body to the President and Representative Executive Officer with regard to risk management.
-The committee is chaired by the President and Representative Executive Officer and comprises Executive Officers and others. - An officer shall be put in charge of risk management in order to promote the operation of risk management. - Each operating company shall put departments and responsible persons in charge of promoting compliance and risk management, and carry out daily supervision and direction of risk. - The Risk Management Committee shall systematically manage and address strategic and other risks as a whole from a company-wide perspective, enabling management decisions from the perspective of risk management. - For risks involved in business operations, the Risk Management Committee shall carry out evaluations and management, and for important risks, the committee shall periodically report on the risk management status to the Board of Directors. - Risks to be addressed shall be managed by the ESG Promotion Division by reviewing the JFR Group Risk List and JFR Group Risk Map, which centrally list all the risks in the Group at any time. - Of the risks involved in business operations that are identified, for particularly serious items, the Risk Management Committee shall deliberate over and determine a policy in response, and shall respond to them by having the Company and operating companies execute the policy. - The Risk Management Committee shall coordinate with the Revitalization Plan Review Committee, which shall discuss business revitalization for unprofitable or low-profit businesses, ascertain the management status of operating companies, and share risk recognition within execution.
+(i) Risk Management Committee

+- The Company shall establish the Risk Management Committee as an advisory body to the President and Representative Executive Officer with regard to risk management.
+The committee is chaired by the President and Representative Executive Officer and comprises Executive Officers and others. - An officer shall be put in charge of risk management in order to promote the operation of risk management. - Each operating company shall put departments and responsible persons in charge of promoting compliance and risk management, and carry out daily supervision and direction of risk management. - The Risk Management Committee shall systematically manage and address strategic and other risks as a whole from a company-wide perspective, enabling management decisions from the perspective of risk management. - For risks involved in business operations, the Risk Management Committee shall carry out evaluations and management, and for important risks, the committee shall periodically report on the risk management status to the Board of Directors. - Risks to be addressed shall be managed by the Management Planning Division by reviewing the JFR Group Risk List and JFR Group Risk Map, which centrally list all the risks in the Group at any time. - Of the risks involved in business operations that are identified, for particularly serious items, the Risk Management Committee shall deliberate over and determine a policy in response, and shall respond to them by having the Company and operating companies execute the policy.